-Sometimes we’re asked what is the most important thing that Mint Hill area homeowner's can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the most important thing that Charlotte area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the proper performance of your HVAC system, in addition to your home's air quality.
 Research suggests that indoor air pollution is in the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
-Changing the air filters is not difficult for most Mint Hill homeowners, but there are usually two obstacles to actually completing this job:
+Changing the air filters is not difficult for most Charlotte homeowners, but there are usually two obstacles to actually completing this job:

 - Determining just how often to change your furnace or air conditioner filter.